Dirk-/Asurino-Library/readme.txt

 --------------------------------------------------------------------------------
 Credits
 --------------------------------------------------------------------------------
-This library is based on the sketch for the asuro from Jakob Remin.
+This library is based on a sketch for the ASURO by Jakob Remin.
 Version 0.3 of this library was developed by m_a_r_v_i_n and sternthaler

 --------------------------------------------------------------------------------